What does the Bible say about anger? Are there prayers for anger that we can use to combat that specific sinful nature?

-That argument can be made, but for these purposes let's define anger as a destructive feeling to the world around you.
+That argument can be made, but for these purposes let’s define anger as a destructive feeling toward the world around you.

 The passage of scripture that people head to when defending their anger with Jesus is at the temple in Matthew,

 And Jesus entered the temple and drove out all who sold and bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons.
 He said to them, “It is written, My house shall be called a house of prayer,’

 but you make it a den of robbers.”Matthew 21:12-13 ESV